ekosusil/BigDataHelloWorlds/README.md

 <h3>SpringHbaseForexAnalysis</h3>
 Experimentation combination using Hbase and Spring.
+The use case being examined is still the same as before, analyzing data of foreign exchange

 <h3>SparkStreamCassandra</h3>
 Experiment using spark streaming, and store the results into cassandra.
+The use case being examined is still the same as before, analyzing data of foreign exchange